 All of the procedures she performed were completed with the permission and encouragement of the owners of the birds.
 In fact, much of her business was obtained through word-of-mouth references that brought birds from as far away as California to her hospital for treatment.
-Her scrapbook contains letters and newspaper clippings detailing her successes as well as numerous heart-felt thank you letters from bird owners whose pets lives were extended through her care.
-Her story is just one of many detailing the work of the amateur scientist in the Museum's archive.
+Her scrapbook contains letters and newspaper clippings detailing her successes as well as numerous heart-felt thank you letters from bird owners whose pets’ lives were extended through her care.
+Her story is just one of many detailing the work of amateur scientists in the Museum’s archive.

 Click here to explore the anatomy of bird wings with our What’s in a Wing? handout!
 Then, go on a bird walk in the episode of Curious By Nature below.